ryuan19/SkillSyncer/README.md

 What I aim to do for next sprint: Further test data masking, work on LLM prompt optimization with DSPy to get best results, more error handling - making the app industry scalable.

 2. Arvind Saligrama
-What I did:
-What I aim to do for next sprint:
+What I did: I implemented a zero-centering algorithm for all the embeddings in the database.
+In my zeroCentering branch, I integrated this algorithm with the app.
+I also successfully got chunking to work.
+I wrote an algorithm that extracts each experience from a resume and embeds those experiences.
+What I aim to do for next sprint: Finetune our embedding model on some dataset related to resumes and projects.
+Use chunking and finetuned model in production.

 3. Roy Yuan
 What I did: